apps-maven/Firebase-Kotlin/README.md

 <h1> Firebase-Kotlin</h1>

-<h5>This project is demonstrating how to fetch data from Firebase using Kotlin forAndroid.</h5>
+<h5>This project is demonstrating how to fetch data from Firebase using Kotlin for Android.</h5>

 <h4>What is Firebase?</h4>
 Firebase is Google's mobile platform that helps you quickly develop high-quality apps and grow your business.